What Are Third-Party Vendor Risks? Types, Examples, and How to Manage Them

 Reputational and ESG Risk

-Vendor actions related to ethics, labor practices, environmental impact, or public controversies can damage your brand by association.
+Vendor actions related to ethics, labor practices, environmental responsibility, or public controversies can negatively affect your brand.
+Reputational damage often occurs quickly and can persist even if your organization was not directly responsible.

 Fourth-Party and Subcontractor Risk